Am I too old for an Apprenticeship?

 So, what are the practicalities of completing an apprenticeship as an older candidate?

 Two thirds of the UK workforce wrongly believe they are too old to become an apprentice and that the age barrier is between 16-24.
-This is missed opportunity!
+This is a missed opportunity!

 Despite this misconception, you can do an apprenticeship at any age.
 Apprenticeships are available to anyone over the age of 16, living in England and have no upper age limit.